CiaranMcB/GlobalDiaryApplication/README.md

 2. ENTRIES
 - When the user logins to the app, they are presented with the entry overview, which will show all previous entries the user has made.
 - The UI design also allows the user to select which section they would like to enter next; these sections include settings, calendar, and create entry.
 We recommend  the user begins with the create entry section.
+-This page allows users to scroll through their most recent entries.
+These entries are then clickable and is able to be seen in full to the user.
+-The user is provided an option to delete an entry when they click into the entry.

 <img src="https://user-images.githubusercontent.com/98556622/234918213-fcf9ca42-7032-46b7-a6ac-e66c6c7f1f7e.png" width="200" />